Curriculum

 Principled – observing to understand our children and to recognise them as individuals

 Various methods are used to record observations: written notes, assessments, photos and samples of work.
+We keep floor books for each key group.
 We integrate observations from parents, other professionals and children’s own comments into our records.
 We use Tapestry to share our observations with parents/carers as well as receiving updates from parents/carers to share their achievements and wow moments from home.

-Each half term, the class teacher will meet with every Key Person to share their knowledge and understanding of each child and plan accordingly
+Each half term, the class teacher will meet with every Key Person to share their knowledge and understanding of each child and plan accordingly.
+Our planning also reflects our seasonal approach and links to Natural Thinkers programme.